How to get from JFK Airport to New York City Centre

 How to get from JFK Airport to city centre by taxi

-A John F. Kennedy Airport taxi is by far the most comfortable option to get from the airport to the city centre.
+A taxi from JFK airport is by far the most comfortable option to get to downtown Manhattan.
 Taxis in NYC are traditionally yellow with a "TAXI" roof-sign and are numerous.
-There will be plenty of places in the airport where you can get a licenced cab journey into Midtown Manhattan.
-There will be attendants available to assist you at all taxi ranks.
+There will be attendants available to assist you at all taxi ranks outside the arrivals terminal.
 The journey will take around 45 minutes into the city centre, however be warned that in peak traffic it can be very slow, taking up to two hours.
 The ride will also include tolls, payable by the customer.

 Taxi fare from JFK Airport to city centre